 Section \ref{sec::computation-ridge} shows that the ridge estimator yields the predicted value

 where $\langle U_j , Y\rangle = U_j^{\T} Y$ denotes the inner product of vectors $U_j $ and $ Y.$ As a special case with $\lambda = 0$, the OLS estimator yields the predicted value

 which is identical to the predicted value based on OLS of $Y$ on the principal components $U$.
-Moreover, the principal components in $U$ are orthogonal and have unit length, so the OLS fit of $Y$ on $U$ is equivalent to the component-wise OLS of $Y$ on $U_j$ with coefficient $ \langle U_j , Y\rangle$ $(j=1,\ldots, p)$.
+Moreover, the principal components in $U$ are orthogonal and have unit length, so by Corollary \ref{cor:orthogonal}, the OLS fit of $Y$ on $U$ is equivalent to the component-wise OLS of $Y$ on $U_j$ with coefficient $ \langle U_j , Y\rangle$ $(j=1,\ldots, p)$.
 So the predicted value based OLS equals a linear combination of the principal components with coefficients $ \langle U_j , Y\rangle$; the predicted value based on ridge also equals a linear combination of the principal components but the coefficients are shrunk by the factors $d_j^2 / (d_j^2 + \lambda)$.

-When the columns of $X$ are not linearly independent, for example, $p>n$, we cannot run OLS of $Y$ on $X$ or OLS of $Y$ on $U$, but we can still run ridge.
+When the columns of $X$ are not linearly independent, for example, $p>n$, we cannot run OLS of $Y$ on $X$ or OLS of $Y$ on $U$, but we can still run ridge regression.
 Motivated by the formulas above, another approach is to run OLS of $Y$ on the first $p^*$ principal components $ \tilde{U} = ( U_1, \ldots, U_{p^*})$ with $p^* < p$.
 This is called the {\it principal component regression} (PCR).
 The predicted value is

 which truncates the summation in the formula of $\hat{Y} $ based on OLS.
-Compared to the predicted values of OLS and ridge, $\hat{Y} (p^*) $ effectively imposes zero weights on the principal components corresponding to small singular values.
-It depends on a tuning parameter $p^*$ similar to $\lambda$ in the ridge.
-Since $p^*$ must be a positive integer and $\lambda$ can be any positive real value, PCR is a discrete procedure while ridge is a continuous procedure.
+Compared with the predicted values of OLS and ridge regression, $\hat{Y} (p^*) $ effectively imposes zero weights on the principal components corresponding to small singular values.
+It depends on a tuning parameter $p^*$ similar to $\lambda$ in the ridge regression.
+Since $p^*$ must be a positive integer and $\lambda$ can be any positive real value, PCR is a discrete procedure while ridge regression is a continuous procedure.